dimizisis/scopus_app/README.md

 Analyzes documents from query, and returns the results.

-When analyzing is finished, a CSV file is exported, containing all the dictionaries mentioned above (documents with its info)
+When analyzing is finished, an Excel file is exported, containing all the dictionaries mentioned above (documents with its info)

 ### Works for